 There are several great ways to use Iberia’s Avios.
 Below are some of my favorites.

 1. Boston, Chicago, New York, and San Juan to Madrid

 My favorite use of Avios is flying Iberia business class during the “off-peak” time to Madrid from Boston, Chicago, New York, or San Juan for only 34,000 Avios one-way or 68,000 Avios round-trip.

 Most other airlines charge around 70,000 miles one-way, so you can book a round-trip flight for the same cost as a one-way flight!

-Taxes and fees are a reasonable $95 for the U.S. to Madrid flight and $129 from Madrid to the U.S. are around $172, for a roundtrip cost around $307.
+Taxes and fees for the U.S. to Madrid business class flight are around $135, and Madrid to the U.S. are around $172, for a roundtrip cost around $307.

 2. Short Round-Trip Flights on American Airlines and OneWorld